TheDaemoness/IceAndShadow3/src/README.md

 The `.json` and `.mcmeta` files in IaS3's source tree get minified using [a lax parser](http://docs.groovy-lang.org/docs/latest/html/api/groovy/json/JsonParserType.html#LAX) during resource processing.
 In practice, this means:
-* These files should be indented helpfully.
+* These files should be formatted helpfully.
 * Comments may be used (prefer `#`-style).
 * Trailing commas are permissible.
 * Unquoted or single-quoted keys can be used (but should be avoided).